alexfish/kafka/README.md

 	Options
-	    -s, --source SOURCE              the source svn repository url -u, --username USERNAME          the username to access the repository -d, --destination DESTINATION    the destination for the new git repository -h, --help                       help
+	    -s, --source SOURCE              the source svn repository url -u, --username USERNAME          the username to access the repository (optional) -d, --destination DESTINATION    the destination for the new git repository (optional) -h, --help                       help

-The username and destination options are optional, if on destination is specified the new git repo will be written to `~/kafka`.
+If no destination is specified the new git repo will be written to `~/kafka`.
 Here is an example usage with username, source and destination set:

 	$ kafka metamorph -s http://mysourcecontrol.com/svn/myrepo -u myusername -d ~/Desktop/myrepo

-You will be promtped when the metamorph is complete, which could take a few hours for very large svn repositories!
+The script will output what is happening and when the metamorph is complete, which could take a few hours for very large svn repositories!

 ##What now?
 Once the metamorph is complete you will have a new git repository with tags and branches in tact.
 You can now simply add this repository to your existing version control system with the following commands: